 The entire affair was recorded on May 16, 1966, at Abbey Road Studio Number 1 and was later featured in Revolver, which was released two months later.
 I once played “For No One” to a student who had never heard it before.
 “I think I just heard my favorite song,” she said in wonder.

 “One After 909,” – On July 6, 1957, John Lennon and Paul McCartney met for the first time at a late afternoon concert at the Woolton County Fair in which Lennon’s band, the Quarrymen, played.
-At the time, Lennon was sixteen; Paul a year younger.
+At the time, Lennon was 16; Paul a year younger.
 A few days later, at John’s invitation, McCartney had joined the group.
-The Quarrymen then began rehearsing with their new band mate by playing the usual standard fare at the time for most British rock groups – a Chuck Berry tune here, a Little Richard number there, with a smattering Buddy Holly and Carl Perkins mixed in as well.
+The Quarrymen then began rehearsing with their new bandmate by playing the usual standard fare at the time for most British rock groups – a Chuck Berry tune here, a Little Richard number there, with a smattering Buddy Holly and Carl Perkins mixed in as well.

-At the first rehearsal, Paul introduced to the group a song that he had just written; a lingering ballad entitled “In Spite of all the Danger,” which the band then dutifully recorded on a friend’s tape deck.
+At the first rehearsal, Paul introduced to the group a piece that he had just written; a lingering ballad entitled “In Spite of all the Danger,” which the band then dutifully recorded on a friend’s tape deck.
 Not to be outdone, John countered Paul’s composition a week later with an original of his own, the effervescent, “One After 909.”

-Based on Lonnie Donegan’s 1955 hit, “Rock Island Line,” a British skiffle rendition of the traditional American ballad first popularized by Leadbelly, “One After 909” was “the first song I ever wrote on my own,” Lennon told television host Tom Snyder in 1975.
+Based on Lonnie Donegan’s 1955 hit, “Rock Island Line,” a British skiffle rendition of the traditional American ballad first popularized by Leadbelly, “One After 909” was “the first tune I ever wrote on me own,” Lennon told television host Tom Snyder in 1975.
 In the early years of the Beatles, it was a standard that would often be played “to rev the audience up – we played it with the same pattering style as Lonnie Donegan had on ‘Rock Island Line,’ but our guitar work in the very early days was pure Carl Perkins – all rockabilly,” Lennon told Snyder on NBC’s Tomorrow Show.

 On March 5, 1963, the Beatles recorded “One After 909” at Abbey Road Studio Number One, but it “just didn’t seem right – and we argued over it after recording three or four takes of it,” Lennon admitted.
 The problem was that the composition sounded downright mechanical mostly because they played it in the characteristically rhythmic style of the early rockers.
 Even though they actually recorded two alternative takes of “One After 909” by day’s end, the band ended up shelving the number.